 - Global Entry or TSA PreCheck application fee credit

-- 9,000 bonus Rapid Rewards each card renewal
+- 9,000 bonus Rapid Rewards on each card renewal

 The Southwest® Rapid Rewards® Performance Business Credit Card also includes some travel insurance benefits.
 You get up to $3,000 in lost luggage reimbursement and up to $100 per day for up to three days for baggage delay insurance.